 Is Quantum Communication the Next Big Thing?
-Prepare for a Revolution! - YaNoticias
+Prepare for a Revolution! - YANoticias

 ### Key Differences: Quantum vs. Classical Transmission

-– **Data Transmission Method**: Quantum uses single photons; classical utilizes multiple photons.
+– **Data Transmission Method**: Quantum uses single photons; classical utilises multiple photons.

 – **Security**: Quantum communication offers enhanced security against eavesdropping.